Vimeo OTT Review: Pros and Cons, and Alternatives (2023)

 Reading a Vimeo OTT review post…

-Obviously I’m kidding here, but I figured I would ingest some humor into a topic that isn’t super fun; choosing an OTT platform.
+I’m kidding, but I figured I would ingest some humor into a topic that isn’t super fun; choosing an OTT platform.

-I have personally researched and dug up every single shred of information you need to know about Vimeo’s OTT offering.
+For this post, I have researched and dug up every shred of information you need about Vimeo’s OTT offering.

 So without further ado, let the reviewing begin.